Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Abstract

 \section{Abstract}

-The binary neutron-star (BNS) merger GW170817 is the first celestial object from which both gravitational waves (GWs) and light have been detected,\cite{Abbott+2017multimessenger}\, enabling critical insight on the pre-merger (GWs) and post-merger (light) physical properties of these phenomena.\cite{MarguttiChornock2020}\, For the first $\sim\,3$ years after the merger the detected radio and X-ray radiation has been dominated by emission from a structured relativistic jet initially pointing $\sim 15-25$ degrees away from our line of sight and propagating into a low-density medium.\cite{Hajela+2019,Ryan+2020,Troja+2020,Wang21}\, Here we report on observational evidence for the emergence of a new X-ray emission component at $\delta t>900$ days after the merger.
-The new component has luminosity $L_x\approx5\times 10^{38}\,\rm{erg\,s^{-1}}$ at 1234 days, and represents a $\sim 3.5\,\sigma$ -- $4.3\,\sigma$ excess compared to the expectations from the off-axis jet model that best fits the multi-wavelength afterglow of GW170817 at earlier times.
-A lack of detectable radio emission at 3\,GHz around the same time suggests a harder broadband spectrum than the jet afterglow.
-These properties are consistent with synchrotron emission from a mildly relativistic shock generated by the expanding merger ejecta, i.e. a kilonova afterglow.\cite{Nakar+2011Nat}\, In this context our simulations show that the X-ray excess supports the presence of a high-velocity tail in the merger ejecta, and argues against the prompt collapse of the merger remnant into a black hole.
-However, radiation from accretion processes on the compact-object remnant represents a viable alternative to the kilonova afterglow.
-Neither a kilonova afterglow nor accretion-powered emission have been observed before.
+For the first $\sim3$ years after the binary neutron star merger event GW\,170817 the radio and X-ray radiation has been dominated by emission from a structured relativistic off-axis jet propagating into a low-density medium with n $< 0.01\,\rm{cm^{-3}}$.
+We report on observational evidence for {an excess of X-ray emission} at $\delta t>900$ days after the merger.
+With $L_x\approx5\times 10^{38}\,\rm{erg\,s^{-1}}$ at 1234 days, {the recently detected X-ray emission represents a $\ge 3.2\,\sigma$ (Gaussian equivalent) deviation from the universal post jet-break model that best fits the multi-wavelength afterglow at earlier times.
+In the context of \texttt{JetFit} afterglow models, current data represent a departure with statistical significance $\ge 3.1\,\sigma$, depending on the fireball collimation, with the most realistic models showing excesses at the level of $\ge 3.7\,\sigma$. } A lack of detectable 3\,GHz radio emission suggests a harder broad-band spectrum than the jet afterglow. {These properties are consistent with the emergence of a new emission component such as synchrotron radiation} from a mildly relativistic shock generated by the expanding merger ejecta, i.e. a kilonova afterglow.
+In this context, we present a set of ab-initio numerical-relativity BNS merger simulations that show that an X-ray excess supports the presence of a high-velocity tail in the merger ejecta, and argues against the prompt collapse of the merger remnant into a black hole.
+Radiation from accretion processes on the compact-object remnant represents a viable alternative.
+Neither a kilonova afterglow nor accretion-powered emission have been observed before, as detections of BNS mergers at this phase of evolution are unprecedented.